brianglass/anastasis/files/monday_matins.md

 Of the Martyrs.

-Come, all you peoples, and let us honour with hymns and spirituals songs ChristÂ’s Champions, the beacons of the world and heralds of the Faith, the ever-flowing source from which healings spring up for the faithful.
+Come, all you peoples, and let us honour with hymns and spirituals songs Christ’s Champions, the beacons of the world and heralds of the Faith, the ever-flowing source from which healings spring up for the faithful.
 At their intercessions, Christ our God, grant peace to your world and to our souls your great mercy.

 Glory.
 Both now.